 6. Sleep Problem

 Hormones influence our sleeping pattern of going to bed and wake up time.
 Low level of progesterone makes it hard for you to fall asleep.
-Low level of estrogen are the reason of hot flashes and night sweat during mensuration.
+Low level of estrogen is the reason for hot flashes and night sweat during mensuration.

 7. Weight Gain